freedomzx/KoroneBot/README.md

 To use this command, send "!customList".

 The bot will give a list of the names of all the custom commands it has.

+## !customNameContains

+ To use this command, send \"!customcontains <letter or phrase>\".

+The bot will then check through the SQL database and retrieve a list of commands whose

+command names contain the desired letter or phrase.

+## !customStartsWith

+To use this command, send \"!customstartswith <letter or phrase>\".

+The bot will then check through the SQL database and retrieve a list of commands

+whose command names start the specified letter/phrase.

 # Youtube Info Commands (youtubeScrapeCommands.py)